shanewholloway/js-imm-dom/docs/imm_tmpl.md

 - `imm_tmpl(parts, ...args) : HTMLElement | HTMLDocumentFragment`

-  Invokes javascript template string and subsitutes attributes and nodes corresponding to `parts` using values from `args`.
+  Invokes javascript template string and substitutes attributes and nodes corresponding to `parts` using values from `args`.

   The arguments may be `HTMLElement` instances, strings,